MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/dism/Set-NonRemovableAppsPolicy.md

 # Set-NonRemovableAppsPolicy

 ## SYNOPSIS
-Sets an app packages as non-removable (can not be uninstalled).
+Sets an app package as non-removable (can not be uninstalled).

 ## SYNTAX